RhodiumToad/pllua-ng/README.md

 Arrays, composite types, and jsonb values support a mapping operation controlled by a configuration table:

-      rowval{ mapfunc = function(colname,value,attno,row) ... end,
+      rowval{ map = function(colname,value,attno,row) ... return value end,
-              nullvalue = (any value),
+              null = (any value, default nil),
-              noresult = (boolean)
+              discard = (boolean, default false)
             }
-      arrayval{ mapfunc = function(elem,array,i,j,k...) ... end,
+      arrayval{ map = function(elem,array,i,j,k...) ... return elem end,
-                nullvalue = (any value),
+                null = (any value, default nil),
-                noresult = (boolean)
+                discard = (boolean, default false)
               }
-      jsonbval{ mapfunc = function(key,val,...) ... return key,val end,
+      jsonbval{ map = function(key,val,...) ... return key,val end,
-                nullvalue = (any value),
+                null = (any value, default nil),
-		noresult = (boolean),
+                discard = (boolean, default false),
-		keep_numeric = (boolean)
+                pg_numeric = (boolean, default false)
               }

-The result in all cases is returned as a Lua table, not a datum, unless the "noresult" option was given as true, in which case no result at all is returned.
+The result in all cases is returned as a Lua table, not a datum, unless the "discard" option was given as true, in which case no result at all is returned.

-The mapfunc for arrays is passed as many indexes as the original array dimension.
+The map function for arrays is passed as many indexes as the original array dimension.

-The mapfunc for jsonb values is passed the path leading up to the current key (not including the key) as separate additional parameters.
+The map function for jsonb values is passed the path leading up to the current key (not including the key) as separate additional parameters.
 The key is an integer if the current container is an array, a string if the container is an object, and nil if this is a single top-level scalar value (which I believe is not strictly allowed in the json spec, but pg allows it).
-The key/val returned by the mapfunc are used to store the result, but do not affect the path values passed to any other mapfunc call.
-If noresult is not specified, then the mapfunc is also called for completed containers (in which case val will be a table).
-If keep_numeric is not true, then numeric values are converted to Lua numbers, otherwise they remain as Datum values of numeric type (for which see below).
+The key/val returned by the function are used to store the result, but do not affect the path values passed to any other function call.
+If discard is not specified, then the function is also called for completed containers (in which case val will be a table).
+If pg_numeric is not true, then numeric values are converted to Lua numbers, otherwise they remain as Datum values of numeric type (for which see below).